dhirajbasukala/react-redux-boilerplate/README.md

-#React Redux Boilerplate with webpack
+#This is a React Redux Boilerplate.
+Following are underlying major libraries included.

 This boiler plate includes:
-1. React (16.3.1)
+1. react (16.4)
-2. Redux
+2. react-router-dom
-3. Redux-saga
+2. redux
-4. Ant-design
+3. redux-saga
 5. Jest